MedStar Washington Hospital Center's Ethics Committee Celebrates 40 Years of Support for Ethics Excellence!

 Evan DeRenzo, PhD is Ethicist & Editor Emeritus with the John J. Lynch MD Center for Ethics at MedStar Washington Hospital Center, Washington, D.C.
-She received her PhD in Human Development/Gerontology from the University of Maryland and was the first Senior Staff Fellow in bioethics at the National Institutes of Health (NIH).
+She received her PhD in Human Development, specializing in Gerontology, from the University of Maryland and was the first Senior Staff Fellow in bioethics at the National Institutes of Health (NIH).
 She is retired adjunct faculty for The Johns Hopkins University, Graduate Program in Biotechnology.
-She is the Editor-in-Chief of the Journal of Hospital Ethics, chairs the Center’s subcommittee on organizational ethics, and is the author of Writing Clinical Research Protocols: Ethical Considerations (2nd Ed.) with Joel Moss and their additional co-author, Eric Singer, Rutgers University.
-Formerly Assistant Director, Evan has retired from her senior consultative role to devote time to her writing projects, and her participation in the Learning Collaborative of the National Health Care for the Homeless Council (NHCHC).
-The Learning Collaborative, conducted by the NHCHC and supported by the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services, is a 3 year preparatory working group of about a dozen individuals and/or groups around the country working to develop medical respite facilities in their own regions for those experiencing homelessness prior to a hospital stay who required additional time for recuperation when ready for acute care hospital discharge.
-Dr. DeRenzo is focusing her efforts on the Washington, D.C., Metro Area.
+She is the Editor-in-Chief of the Journal of Hospital Ethics, was the originating chairperson of the Organizational Ethics Subcommittee of the hospital’s Ethics Committee and is the author of Writing Clinical Research Protocols: Ethical Considerations (2nd Ed.) with Joel Moss, NIH and their additional co-author, Eric Singer, Rutgers University.
+Formerly Assistant Director, Evan has retired from her senior consultative role to devote more time to her writing projects, and her other long-term projects, such as expanding access to medical respite care for those experiencing homelessness prior to hospitalization.

 Nikki Glover is Administrative Coordinator of the John J. Lynch, MD Center for Ethics.
 She is responsible for the management and administrative flow of the Center in support of all related projects and programming while incorporating the organization’s mission and values.

-Patrick D. Herron, DBe is a Clinical Ethicist at the John J. Lynch, MD Center for Ethics.
-In addition to clinical ethics consultation work, he is a member of MedStar’s Healthcare Equality Committee.
+Patrick D. Herron, DBe, HEC-C is a Clinical Ethicist at the John J. Lynch, MD Center for Ethics.
+In addition to clinical ethics consultation work, he is a member of MedStar’s Equity, Inclusion, and Diversity Council and Washington Hospital Center’s Healthcare Equality Committee.
 His scholarly interests include LGBTQ+ health education and advocacy; inter-professionalism education; and social media use among health professionals.
-Dr. Herron is an Adjunct Clinical Professor of Family & Social Medicine at Albert Einstein College of Medicine where he previously served as Director of Bioethics Education.
+Dr. Herron is an Adjunct Clinical Associate Professor of Family & Social Medicine at Albert Einstein College of Medicine where he previously served as Director of Bioethics Education.
 He completed his Doctor of Bioethics at Loyola University Chicago and Master of Bioethics at the University of Pennsylvania School of Medicine.
 He co-chairs the Ethics and Humanities Educators in the Health Professions and Residency Training Affinity Group for the American Society for Bioethics and Humanities.
 Dr. Herron also serves on the Advisory Board for Medical Student Pride Alliance and is a former member of the Board of Directors for the Academy for Professionalism in Health Care.

 Susannah “Suzy” Lee, JD, MPH, HEC-C is a Clinical Ethicist at the John J. Lynch, MD Center for Ethics.
 In addition to clinical ethics consultation work, she co-chairs the Center’s subcommittee on policy, engages in bioethics research and education, and conducts quality improvement projects.
 Her scholarship addresses patients’ rights, advance care planning, and using the law to as a tool to promote both access to and quality in health care services.
 She completed a Clinical Ethics Fellowship at Wellstar Health System in Atlanta, GA.
 She received her JD from the University of Virginia School of Law, her MPH in Health Policy from the Harvard T.H.
 Chan School of Public Health, and her BA in history from the University of Richmond.
 She completed a Legal and Administrative Fellowship at Ochsner Health System in New Orleans, LA.
 She is barred in the District of Columbia.